Cod3sy/PS_Scripts/README.md

 # PS_Scripts

+#Why
-# These scripts were written to help me perform my daily job tasks as a Information Systsems Specialist with a primary function of account provisioning.
+These scripts were written to help me perform my daily job tasks as a Information Systsems Specialist with a primary function of account provisioning.
-# I use them on a daily basis to make life easier and because powershell is awesome.
+I use them on a daily basis to make life easier and because powershell is awesome.
-# They are not complex by any means, but I hope they can be of use to those of us who spend our lives buried in Microsofts's proprietary software to supoort our end users.
+They are not complex by any means, but I hope they can be of use to those of us who spend our lives buried in Microsofts's proprietary software to supoort our end users.

-## User_SG_Upload_CSV_CommonName
+# User_SG_Upload_CSV_CommonName
 #This script allows you to upload a user into a Security Group from a CSV file utilizing the users CN aka Common Name aka First and Last Name

   # How to Find CN (Common Name)